3 Las Vegas students killed by DUI driver in California, police say

-Three Centennial High School students were killed Thursday morning in Southern California when their vehicle was struck by an intoxicated driver while they were enjoying their spring break, according to a family member of one of the victims.
+Three Centennial High School students were killed Thursday morning in Southern California when their vehicle was struck by a suspected drunken driver while they were enjoying their spring break, according to a family member of one of the victims.

 The crash occurred at 1:08 a.m. on the Pacific Coast Highway, when 27-year-old Bani Duarte of San Clemente struck a red Toyota stopped at an intersection, according to Huntington Beach police.

+Police believe the Toyota was stopped at the traffic light when Duarte’s car rear-ended it and pushed it through the intersection, causing it to run up onto a sidewalk and a pool.

-Police arrived to find the Toyota on fire and three teenage occupants dead.
-One other person in the vehicle was transported to a local trauma center with unknown injuries.
+Police arriving on scene found the Toyota was smoking, according to Officer Angie Bennett.
+The Toyota’s sole survivor, who was in the right front passenger seat, was able to get out of the vehicle.
+That person was transported to a local trauma center with unknown injuries.

+The officer tried to rescue others from the vehicle when the car burst into flames, Bennett said.

-Duarte was arrested for vehicular manslaughter while intoxicated and driving under the influence causing injury, according to police.
+Duarte was arrested and charged with vehicular manslaughter while intoxicated and driving under the influence causing injury, according to police.
 She was transported to Huntington Beach Jail.

 Authorities in California did not immediately identify the victims, but the sister of one of them named them as Dylan Mack, Brooke Hawley and Albert Rossi, all students at Centennial High in Las Vegas.
 She did not know the identity of the occupant who was hospitalized.